-In the late 1800s, Charles Spofford commissioned architect Ehrick Rossiter to build a Victorian Tudor mansion in Norfolk, CT, as a summer home for his family.
+In the late 1800s, Charles Spofford commissioned architect Ehrick Rossiter to build a Victorian Tudor estate in Norfolk, CT, for his family.
 The area was becoming a popular destination for New Yorkers to escape the city for fresh air.
 “The Alders,” as the elegant Gilded Age estate was named, was completed in 1898.

 The Spofford Family

 Charles Spofford was the son of Ainsworth Rand Spofford, 6th Librarian of Congress.
 Ainsworth was appointed to the position by Abraham Lincoln in 1864 and is said to be the creator of the modern library- he transformed the small reference library that served the U.S. Congress into a national institution that served the American public.